 NCAA Eligibility Quick Facts

 Cox Connect2Compete (Low Cost Internet for Qualified Families)

 What is Naviance?

 Naviance is an online portfolio system adopted by SUSD for students to complete their Educational Career Action Plan (ECAP).
 Students can enter the courses they are taking in Naviance under “Course Planner”; take a career inventory at “Career Interest Profiler”; and investigate colleges in “College Search”.
 This information along with other Naviance activities will be utilized to guide course selections, college advisement and applications, as well as planning for careers/majors beyond high school.

 1. Enter the following URL into the location bar of your web browser: https://student.naviance.com/desertmhs.

 3. Enter student's 8-digit birthday (i.e. 03201999) in the "password" field.

 How Do Students Sign Up for College Visits through Naviance?

 Students should sign up for all college visits on Naviance and print out the confirmation the day prior to the college visit.
-This printout will serve as a Pass to show your teacher so you can be excused from class.
+This printout will serve as a pass to show your teacher so you can be excused from class.
 Students should go to the period class they will be missing prior to the college presentation and get the teacher to sign off on the printout.
-Teachers have the right to deny attendance at the college visit due to excessive absenteeism, tardiness, tests or critical lesson plans.
+Teachers have the right to deny attendance to the college visit due to excessive absenteeism, tardiness, tests or critical lesson plans.
 After the confirmation has been signed, bring this print out to the College & Career Center to hear the presentation.
-The confirmation will be collected and given to Attendance to excuse your absence.
+The confirmation will be collected and given to attendance to excuse your absence.
 If you do not have a printer, please see Mrs. Loftus at least 24 hours prior to visit.

 The DMHS Guidance office is open from 7:30am to 2:30pm daily.